evelynharbison/slate/source/index.html.md

 This documentation is for the Rifiniti client API for data extraction.

 The API uses jwt tokens for authorization of the requests and that token must be present in the headers of each request.
-See [Authentication](#Authentication) for instruction on how to accuire a token.
+See [Authentication](#Authentication) for instruction on how to acquire a token.

 # Authentication